The Nature of Business

 To be classified as a business, there are certain features that must be present which are as follows:

-Business is subject to risks and uncertainties.
+Risks and Uncertainties - business is subject to risks and uncertainties.
 Some risks, such as risks of loss due to fire can be insured by insurance companies.
-However, there are some risks such as loss due to change in demand or fall in price that cannot be insured and must be borne by the businessman.
+However, there are some risks such as loss due to change in demand or fall in price cannot be insured and must be borne by the businessman.

-Every business transaction has minimum two parties - a buyer and a seller.
+Buyer and Seller - every business transaction has a minimum two parties - a buyer and a seller.

 Characteristics or Qualities of Money